k1jst/newsm-policy/diversity.md

-# Diversity, Equality and Non-Discrimination
+# Diversity, Equality, Accessibility and Inlcusion Non-Discrimination

 > No one should be excluded from, denied the benefits of, or be subjected to discrimination under, any program or activity of the New England Wireless and Steam Museum.